 - Union Square Holiday Market

 This is my favorite market because it is located in a part of the city that I particularly love.
 Union Square Park is transformed into a maze of stalls where you can mainly find crafts and decorations.
-Open from November 21 to December 24 from 11 AM to 8 PM.
+On 2022 the market will open from November 17th to December 24th from 11 AM to 8 PM.

 - Grand Central Terminal Holiday Fair